-This will be someone from the Lifespan Office of Research Administration (ORA).
-This person can change from time to time, so it's best ask Donna Kaplan who our current grants contact person is.
+This will be someone from the Lifespan Office of Research (LOR).
+This person can change from time to time, so it's best ask the Department Research Administrators who our current grants contact person is.

 Who should I list as the Authorizing Official / Signing Official?